mai-tran-03/cs257/webapp/readme.txt

 	https://www.cia.gov/

 We got our updated flag information from Flagpedia.net.
-We added four new flag attributes that were not in the original data: bends, borders, trapazoids and crest/emblems.
+We added four new flag attributes that were not in the original data: bends, borders, trapezoids and crest/emblems.
 The flags at Flagpedia are public domain.
 Here is the link where we downloaded the flags from:
 	https://flagpedia.net/download/images